-Disney is known for it’s brilliantly themed attractions and the Tower of Terror is certainly one of the very best.
+Disney is known for it’s brilliantly themed attractions and the Twilight Zone Tower of Terror is certainly one of the very best.
 Located in Disney’s Hollywood Studios it is an imposing and spectacular building that can be seen for miles around.

-Enter the Hollywood Hotel Tower of Terror and you will experience The Twilight Zone.
-Board the elevator and you will glide past ghostly images through scary hotel passageways.
-Then prepare to be plunged into darkness before being dropped 13 floors to the ground!
-The ride is not over yet as the elevator goes up and down in a random sequence – you never know when it is going to end!
+The Tower of Terror ride is not over yet as the elevator goes up and down in a random sequence – you never know when it is going to end!
 Sound like your idea of fun?

-The Hollywood Tower of Terror mysteriously re opens in 1994 at Disney MGM Studios.
-Dare guests enter the building and find out what lies behind the imposing building?
+The Disney Twilight Tower of Terror mysteriously reopens in 1994 at Disney Hollywood Studios.
+Will the guests dare to enter the building and find out what lies behind the imposing building?

 The attention to detail is amazing – right from the moment that you step into the line.
 The hotel looks as though it has remained untouched for over 50 years – cobwebs and dust cover authentic and reproduction furniture and belongings.
 You really do feel as though you are stepping into a time warp.